 What we do:

-• Run 8 weeks of summer camp in the summer and host numerous other field trips and retreats for children and adults (spring, summer, and fall)
+• Run overnight summer camp in the summer and host numerous other field trips and retreats for children and adults (spring, summer, and fall)

 • Manage our 20-acre, natural-burial, conservation cemetery

-• Care for many animals - we share the land with about 20 horses, a flock of chickens and pigeons, a herd of goats, seasonal pigs, several cats, and a few dogs.
+• Care for many animals - we share the land with about 20 horses, a flock of chickens and pigeons, seasonal pigs, several cats, and a few dogs.
 (Not to mention all the wildlife!)

-• Forestry (November-March) – wildfire-fuels reduction and forest health management, designed to be fire-wise and climate-resilient
+• Forestry (October-February) – wildfire-fuels reduction and forest health management, designed to be fire-wise and climate-resilient

 • Conservation projects, including invasive species removal, native plantings, etc.